 Community Development Projects

-Delivering life-changing impacts through WASH, Education, Healthcare Facilities projects
+Delivering life-changing impacts through WASH, Education, and Healthcare Facilities projects

-Using the funds from forest carbon fees, local Community Resource Boards (CRBs) allocate funding and invest in projects that their communities need the most.
+Using the funds from forest carbon fees, local Community Forest Management Groups (CFMGs) allocate funding and invest in projects that their communities need the most.
 This revenue stream brings life-changing investments to communities to increase access to healthcare, sanitation, education, and infrastructure projects.
 This includes everything from boreholes to clinics and even a boat.

 Deforestation is a global problem that accounts for an estimated 11% of the world’s emissions.
 Zambia’s deforestation is one of the highest in the world.
 Zambia loses forest four times the size of New York City to deforestation every year.
 That’s an average of 300,000 hectares of valuable wildlife habitat disappearing annually, mainly driven by unsustainable farming techniques and charcoal production.
 Globally, it is estimated that 23% of human-caused greenhouse gas emissions come from agriculture, forestry, and other land use.